 Arnstein's Ladder of Participation originates from the discussion about increasing citizen participation and describes eight levels and three categories of participation, ranging from manipulation and therapy, which are referred to as non-participation, to informing, consultation, and placation as degrees of tokenism, and, finally, partnership, delegated power, and citizen control as varying degrees of citizen power.
-The concept is rarely used in humanitarian debates but influenced several models used by humanitarian stakeholders, like Rocha's Ladder of Empowerment (1997), Hart's Ladder of Children's Participation (1992) applied by United Nations International Children's Emergency Fund, and, more recently, approaches to participatory data stewardships introduced by Ada Lovelace Institute (2021) (Global Partnership for Sustainable Development Data 2022; Ada Lovelace Institute 2021; Hilhorst et al. 2021; Arnstein 1969; Organizing Engagement n.d.)
+The concept is rarely used in humanitarian debates but influenced several models used by humanitarian stakeholders, like Rocha's Ladder of Empowerment (1997), Hart's Ladder of Children's Participation (1992) applied by UNICEF, and, more recently, approaches to participatory data stewardships introduced by Ada Lovelace

+Institute (2021) (Global Partnership for Sustainable Development Data 2022; Ada Lovelace Institute 2021; Hilhorst et al. 2021; Arnstein 1969; Organizing Engagement n.d.).